-A mix of Arabica and Robusta coffee beans are going to be the best coffee beans for espresso crema and will give you a far better crema than just using 100% Arabica beans.
-A few other factors can also affect how to make crema, let’s take a closer look.
+A mix of Arabica and Robusta coffee beans will be the best coffee beans for espresso crema and will give you a far better crema than just using 100% Arabica beans.
+A few other factors can also affect how to make crema.
+Let’s take a closer look.

 1. Use Only Fresh Beans

-Using the freshest coffee beans, you can get your hands on is probably one of the number one factors in achieving a good crema on your espresso shot.
-Beans roasted 24 hours before you grind are going to be the best bet, but obviously getting your hands on coffee beans as fresh as this is hard for most of you reading this.
+Using the freshest coffee beans you can get your hands on is probably one of the number one factors in achieving a good crema on your espresso shot.
+Beans roasted 24 hours before you grind will be the best bet, but getting your hands on coffee beans as fresh as this is hard for most of you reading this.

 If you’re struggling with getting fresh whole coffee beans, I recommend that you set up a coffee subscription so you can have fresh coffee delivered to your door.

-Next is to check the labels on the beans you’re planning to buy and take note of the roast date, this will give you a good indication of just how fresh the beans are, of course, you’ll want a recent roast date.
+Next is to check the labels on the beans you’re planning to buy and take note of the roast date.
+This will give you a good indication of just how fresh the beans are – you’ll want a recent roast date.

-The Fresher the coffee beans are, the better crema you will get, the older the beans are, the more time they have had to oxidize which in-turn will damage the beans.
+The Fresher the coffee beans are, the better crema you will get; the older the beans are, the more time they have had to oxidize, which will damage the beans.
 Take a look at this article on tips for buying better coffee beans.

 Also, only buy whole coffee beans and keep them whole until a few seconds before you are going to use them, don’t pre-grind, only grind before you pull your espresso shot.

 2. Make Sure to Use the Best Espresso Machine

 Having a good espresso machine is an essential component of nailing a good crema.
-I recommend investing in a pump-driven machine that can achieve temperatures as high as 192F-200F and will consistently deliver water pressure to at least 9bar (about 130psi).
-Sure you can buy espresso machines for under $200, but from my experience, they often cannot hold a suitable temperature or deliver adequate pressure need for crema.
+I recommend investing in a pump-driven machine that can achieve temperatures as high as 192F-200F and consistently deliver water pressure to at least 9bar (about 130psi).
+Sure, you can buy espresso machines for under $200, but from my experience, they often cannot hold a suitable temperature or deliver the adequate pressure needed for crema.